 Property, equipment and leasehold improvements, which are included in other assets, are stated at cost, less accumulated depreciation.
 Depreciation is determined using the straight-line method over the estimated useful lives of the assets, as appropriate.
 The estimated life is generally 40 years for company occupied real estate property, from one to seven years for leasehold improvements, and from three to seven years for all other property and equipment.
-The cost basis of property, equipment and leasehold improvements was \$260 million and \$244 million at December 31, 2020 and 2019, respectively.
-Accumulated depreciation of property, equipment and leasehold improvements was \$116 million and \$99 million at December 31, 2020 and 2019, respectively.
-Related depreciation expense was \$17 million, \$18 million and \$18 million for the years ended December 31, 2020, 2019 and 2018, respectively.
+The cost basis of property, equipment and leasehold improvements was \$270 million and \$260 million at December 31, 2021 and 2020, respectively.
+Accumulated depreciation of property, equipment and leasehold improvements was \$131 million and \$116 million at December 31, 2021 and 2020, respectively.
+Related depreciation expense was \$16 million, \$17 million and \$18 million for the years ended December 31, 2021, 2020 and 2019, respectively.

 Computer software, which is included in other assets, is stated at cost, less accumulated amortization.
 Purchased software costs, as well as certain internal and external costs incurred to develop internal-use computer software during the application development stage, are capitalized.
 Amortization of software costs is recorded on a straight-line basis over periods ranging from three to ten years.
 Carrying values are reviewed at least annually for indicators of impairment in value.
-Unamortized computer software costs were \$147 million and \$151 million at December 31, 2020 and 2019, respectively.
-Amortization expense was \$32 million, \$31 million, and \$27 million for the years ended December 31, 2020, 2019 and 2018, respectively.
-The Company recognized capital project write-offs of \$5 million, \$4 million and \$5 million in 2020, 2019 and 2018, respectively.
+Unamortized computer software costs were \$145 million and \$147 million at December 31, 2021 and 2020, respectively.
+Amortization expense was \$27 million, \$32 million, and \$31 million for the years ended December 31, 2021, 2020 and 2019, respectively.
+The Company did not impair any capital projects during 2021.
+The Company recognized impairments of \$5 million and \$4 million in 2020 and 2019, respectively.